 The workshop will involve a mixture of didactic and experiential learning.
 Whilst some introductory knowledge of relational approaches such as schema therapy or cognitive analytic therapy would be helpful for this workshop, it is not essential for attending this workshop.
 This workshop is suitable for qualified therapists.

-Why should I book?
+Not convinced?
 Hear from some of Robert’s previous supervisees.

 ‘I have known Robert for several years in his capacity as my supervisor and also attended his workshops in the past.
 Robert has helped me immensely in my work as a Cognitive Psychotherapist to understand and formulate patterns within the therapeutic relationship and how to effectively address them in a sensitive and supportive manner.
 Robert has both clinical and theoretical expertise which I found invaluable in helping me confidently manage relational factors that arise in practice.’ – Vanessa Papas, CBT and CAT Therapist